STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Methodology

 Figure~\ref{fig1} illustrates the comprehensive architecture of the proposed STG-Mamba.
-Specifically, we formulate the overall architecture following the Encoder-Decoder fashion for efficient sequential data modeling and prediction.
-In STG-Mamba, we leverage the Graph Selective State Space Block (GS3B) as the basic module, and repeat it $N$ times for Encoder and Decoder part.
-GS3B consists of several operations, including Layer Norm, Linear Layer, Kalman Filter Graph Neural Networks (KFGN), Graph State Space Layer (GSS-Layer), and Residual Connections.
-We specifically design KFGN and GSS-Layer for STG learning task build upon selective state space models.
+Specifically, we formulate the overall architecture following the Residual Encoder fashion for efficient sequential data modeling and prediction.
+In STG-Mamba, we leverage the Graph Selective State Space Block (GS3B) as the basic Encoder module, and repeat it $N$ times.
+GS3B consists of several networks and operations, including Layer Norm, Kalman Filter Graph Neural Networks (KFGN) which consists of DynamicFilter-GNN followed by Kalman Filter Upgrading (KF-Upgrading), Spatial-Temporal Selective State Space Module (ST-S3M) which consists of Linear \& Split, Conv1D, SiLU, Grapg State Space Selection Mechanism (GSSSM), Element-Wise Concatenation, Graph Information Feed-Forward, as well as the Residual Connection.
+The Graph Information Feed-Forward structure here is specifically designed for coordinating different modules' information transmission and updating, ensuring the latest STG information is available for every module.